Ancient Crete

 Early Bronze Age 3000 – 1900 BC

-The Minoans are known as the founders of Greek civilisation and the first European civilization.
+The Minoans are known as the founders of Greek civilisation and the first civilization in Europe.
 By around 2500 BC, the Cretans mastered boat building and sea navigation to the level where the seas no longer represented boundaries for them.

 The Minoans far-reaching sea trends have been confirmed by the existence of creative wares and written records.
 There is evidence that the Minoans travelled as far as Britain and Ireland, from where they sourced tin.
 This was used in their metal alloys to produce bronze.
 It seems this mineral was not available on the mainland or Crete.
 The nearest known tin mines of this age were as far as Spain, Britain, central Europe and Iran.